top of page

 4. Expand volunteer engagement to leverage local expertise.

-5. Develop affordable housing (154 units) while preserving our natural environment and town character so we will be able to welcome a few new residents and families while maintaining our dark skies and our great oaks.
+5. Develop affordable housing (154 units) in safe areas in Town (which are mostly our main arteries) while preserving our natural environment and town character so we will be able to welcome a few new residents and families while maintaining our dark skies and our great oaks.
+(FAQ: https://tinyurl.com/upzoning)

-6. Create housing options for diverse needs: families, teachers, essential workers, service workers, farmworkers, disabled individuals, seniors, and more.
+6. Create housing options for diverse needs: downsizing seniors, returning adult children and their families, teachers, essential workers, service workers, farmworkers, disabled individuals, seniors, and more.

 7. Move forward with creating a program to legalize non- conforming ADUs for residents willing to rent them out at affordable prices.

-8. Establish a substantial affordable housing fund so we can determine and maintain control over our town's future.
+8. Establish a substantial affordable housing fund through fundraising donations, so we can determine and maintain control over our town's future.
+The fund would help provide grants and low/no interest loans to property owners to build affordable rental units and ADUs.

 9. Initiate a monthly Town Series, shared by the Town Committees to offer lectures, movies, workshops, and events to bring the community closer together with shared interests.